-Launch from the Baikonur Cosmodrome; landing with Soyuz 37 capsule 140 km southeast of Dzheskasgan.
+Launch from the Baikonur Cosmodrome and landing with Soyuz 37 capsule 140 km southeast of Dzheskasgan.

-Following a one day solo flight Soyuz 35 docked with Salyut 6 on April 10, 1980.
+Following a one day-solo flight Soyuz 35 docked with Salyut 6 on April 10, 1980.
 The cosmonauts became the fourth resident crew.
-Valeri Ryumin was not originally planned for this mission, but Valentin Lebedev was injured on his knee before launch and had to be replaced by Valeri Ryumin.

 Several scientific experiments were performed as biological cultivation tests, photography of Earth surface, materials science Kristall or Splav-01 materials processing furnaces.
 Minor repair work was carried out by the crew and "Lotos" was carried out, an experiment involving using special moulds to make plastic items with a quick-setting material.
 Additional experiments involved production of polyurethane foam, exploring its utility in assembling structures in orbit.